lmouline/uc-sandbox/solution/README.md

 - a set of relations to store the domain knowledge

 Then, based on the current list of uncertain representation, we can either defined a list of new keyword or using annoted properties.

+Here, we choose to combined both: defined a new kind of properties (`uatt` and `urel`) and to add some annotation to precise the chosen uncertainty representation.

 Example (based on GCM):